younata/personal_knowledge/src/flying/ifr/approaches.md

 | CAT IIIa | > 700 feet | < 100 feet or no decision height |
 | CAT IIIb | 150 to 700 feet | < 50 feet or no decision height |
 | CAT IIIc | 0 feet | No decision height |

+## VOR Approaches

+VOR approaches are useful for when there's basically no other approach type available.
+They are non-precision approaches, which means they provide lateral guidance only.

+You can use GPS on a VOR approach, but you legally must switch over to the VOR for the final approach segment.

+For example, on the [Corvallis VOR-A approach](https://aeronav.faa.gov/d-tpp/2112/00782VA.PDF), you can use the GPS outbound from CVO, all the way through the procedure turn, until you turn onto the CVO R-252 course inbound.
+Once you turn onto the CVO R-252 inbound course (which this defines as the final approach segment), you must switch over to using the VOR to navigate.

+In another example, on the [Corvallis VOR RWY-17 approach](https://aeronav.faa.gov/d-tpp/2112/00782V17.PDF), you are welcome to use the GPS through the entire DME arc, up until you turn onto the CVO R-177 course inbound.

+This same concept applies also to ILS and other ground-based-navigation approaches.

+## DME Arcs

+DME Arcs are arcing paths flown at a certain distance (measured using DME - hence the name), from a VOR.
+They provide a way to transfer to another radial on the VOR without using GPS or radar vectors.
+They're mostly used as parts of approaches, but can be specified elsewhere.

+To fly one, first start turning onto the arc when you are groundspeed * 0.01 nm from the arc (e.g. groundspeed == 100 nm/hr, then start turn when you are 1 nm from the arc).
+Then, follow the "twist 10, turn 10" pneumonic - for every degrees you turn, twist the desired course 10 degrees in the direction of the arc.
+Repeat until you reach the desired radial.

+In the example of the [KCVO VOR RWY-17 approach](https://aeronav.faa.gov/d-tpp/2112/00782V17.PDF), if you are approach `MAGOT` from `SHEDD`, you are approaching the CVO R-031 radial from the south.
+Once you are 1 nm from that waypoint, you'll start your turn: Switch the CDI to show the CVO R-031, and twist it 10° left (counterclockwise, in this case), to 031.
+Once this is done, start the turn.
+Be sure to also be monitoring your DME to ensure you're maintaining 16 nm from CVO.
+When the needle centers, twist give it another 10° counterclockwise twist.
+Repeat until your next twist would take you past the CVO R-357, at which point you simply set it to R-357.
+As you approach that radial, start your inbound turn.
+Be cognizant of the reversal of the VOR (unless your avionics has reverse sensing!) until you get around to resetting your CDI to 177°, which you should do as soon as you are on the final approach course.

+Note that as per above, you can also fly this arc using the GPS indicator, as the DME arc is not part of the final approach segment.